Trensa-Organization/hycov/README.md

 ### Usage(hyprland.conf)

 ```
+# load the plugin in hyprland.conf
+plugin = /usr/lib/libhypershell.so

 # when enter overview, you can use letf-button to jump,right-button to kill or use keybind

-#use this for a while, the plugin fork have trouble using plugin = /usr/lib/libhypershell.so which will crash hyprland
-exec-once=sleep 4; hyprctl plugin load /usr/lib/libhypershell.so

 bind = CTRL_ALT,h,hypershell:enteroverview
 bind = CTRL_ALT,m,hypershell:leaveoverview
 bind = CTRL_ALT,k,hypershell:toggleoverview